vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 A short list to check on your blog before start using that!

 1- **Fix all the tags**: Bacause every tweet use each tag as hashtag, you need to correct every tag to share specific information about your post.
 2- **Fix the titles**: You must correct all the URLs: If a URL is too long you can set a new URL and redirect from the old with the *redirect_from* plugin from Jekyll.
-Another approach is add a service like **bit.ly** to generate a short URL.
+Another approach is adding a service like **bit.ly** to generate a short URL.
-3- **Update the content**: If you start publish old posts, you need to work to update all the content of your posts.
+3- **Update the content**: If you start publishing old posts, you need to work to update all the content of your posts.

 Happy scripting!